iamstarkov/generator-travis/README.md

 > Get up-to-date travis config

 You will get up-do-date travis config and will not loose existing config.
+Up to date config contains current node versions: stable (v4), 0.12 and 0.10.

 ## Install